aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter05.en.md

 Don't change any other parameter except the Table mappings Editing mode.
 For historical-migration02 and historical-migration03 tasks use the JSON document mentioned above.
 The replication job for historical migration will start moving data from MySQL imdb.movies view, title_akas and title_ratings to DynamoDB table will start in a few minutes.
+If you are loading selective records based on the list above, it may take 5-10 minutes to complete all three jobs.
+For full loading below are the statistics.
   - historical-migration01 job will migrate 800K+ records and normally takes 2-3 Hrs.
   - historical-migration02 job will migrate 747K+ records and normally takes 2-3 Hrs.
   - historical-migration03 job will migrate 79K+ records and normally takes 10-15 Minutes.